hypersign-protocol/hid-node/README.md

 ## Module Creation

-Once we have scaffolded the chain using `starport`, a default module is always created.
+Once we have scaffolded the chain using `starport`, a default module is always created if we scaffolded the chain without the `--no-module` flag.
 In our case, it will be `x/hidnode`.
 We can delete this module and its dependent files and folders, since it's not necessary.

 Creating the module `did` is as follows: